tothlevente/unique-page/README.md

 # Unique page 🌎

 Want a simple and effective way to present your GitHub profile online?
 This user-friendly template that automatically creates a personal website using your GitHub data.
-No more manual coding or complex setups!
+No more manual coding or complex setups.
 This project dynamically pulls your username, bio, and repositories, providing a clean and professional showcase of your work.
 Ideal for developers, designers, and anyone looking to highlight their GitHub activity.
-Get your personal website up and running in minutes!
+Get your personal website up and running in minutes.

 ## Setup guide: